cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-twlmenu++.md

 You must have [Unlaunch](/guide/installing-unlaunch/) and [HiyaCFW](/guide/installing-hiyacfw/) installed before proceeding.
 {: .notice--info}

-This will replace your DSi's System Menu with DSiMenu++, and run it whenever you power on your DSi console.
+This will replace your DSi's System Menu with TWiLight Menu++, and run it whenever you power on your DSi console.

-Replacing the System Menu with DSiMenu++ will allow for a few advantages over the built-in System Menu:
+Replacing the System Menu with TWiLight Menu++ will allow for a few advantages over the built-in System Menu:
-* DSiMenu++ can allow for more DSiWare than the System Menu
+* TWiLight Menu++ can allow for more DSiWare than the System Menu
-* DSiMenu++, in many cases, can allow for SD cards greater than 2 GB to work
+* TWiLight Menu++, in many cases, can allow for SD cards greater than 2 GB to work
     - You can copy your entire SDNAND to a larger SD card once this process is done, and it will likely work out of the box
-* DSiMenu++ provides a unified interface for launching NES, GB(C), DS, and DSiWare titles
+* TWiLight Menu++ provides a unified interface for launching NES, GB(C), DS, and DSiWare titles

-In this configuration, DSiMenu++ is effectively acting as an open source alternative to the System Menu.
+In this configuration, TWiLight Menu++ is effectively acting as an open source alternative to the System Menu.

 ## Downloads
-- The latest release of [DSiMenu++](https://github.com/Robz8/DSiMenuPlusPlus/releases){:target="_blank"}
+- The latest release of [TWiLight Menu++](https://github.com/Robz8/TWiLightMenu/releases){:target="_blank"}
 - [launcharggen](/assets/files/launcharggen.zip)
   - Windows users may use the .EXE
   - Users of other operating systems may use the .py (requires [Python 2 or 3](https://www.python.org/downloads/){:target="_blank"})

 ## Preparation
-If you already have DSiMenu++ installed, skip to step 6.
+If you already have TWiLight Menu++ installed, skip to step 6.
 {: .notice--info}
 1. Open the DSiMenuPlusPlus `.7z` file
 2. Copy *the contents of* the `CFW - SDNAND root` folder to the root of your SD card